aleksmalcev/fintest/README.md

 Need run "composer install" before start using (don't use external library, only composer autoload)

-Enter point of application: \index.php
+Enter point of application: /index.php

 You can find Nginx config in file: /nginx/fintest.conf